 Implementing automation in your law practice can save you time and money.
-Here’s what you need to know.
+Here’s what you need to know to get started.

 In the current state of the legal market, the demand for legal services is high, but clients are looking to pay less.
 This plays out in a number of ways.
 For large law firms, companies seek reduced rates while holding firms accountable for practice inefficiencies.
 Take, for example, the Casey Flaherty Legal Tech Audit.
 Former general counsel to Kia Motors, Casey Flaherty, designed a legal tech audit to vet potential outside counsel.
 When disseminating the audit, he found that across the board firms spent too much (billable) time on tasks that a machine (i.e. computer) could handle (and handle better).